jhughes2112/grav/README.md

 ```

 This will do the following:
-* Open ports 80 and 443 for http(s) access
+* Open port 80 for http access
-* Configure the admin user
 * Create a volume named `backup` with the grav user data mounted into it
-* Generate trusted certificates for 'example.com' using Let's Encrypt
-* Configure Nginx with SSL

 ## Backing up